Canop/broot/website/docs/index.md

 # Find a directory then `cd` to it

+just type a few letters

 ![cd](img/20191112-cd.png)

+Hit <kbd>alt</kbd><kbd>enter</kbd> and you're done.

 This way, you can navigate to a directory with the minimum amount of keystrokes, even if you don't exactly remember where it is.

-broot is fast and never blocks, even when you make it search a big slow disk (any keystroke interrupts the current search to start the next one).
+broot is fast and doesn't block (any keystroke interrupts the current search to start the next one).

 Most useful keys for this: